NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Changed to be a teleport into the air RKnJ position into normal fall
   - A and B strings added
 - 4BA(Y) can be subbed in the first few frames
-- 2B(B)
-  - Has more lift
-  - Can be done on whiff
-  - "landing" is one frame sooner
-- 2B(A) can be done on whiff
-- JB does chip damage and does 4 more damage
-- RB
-  - Replaced with RA
-  - Lift increased
-- 2BBB(B) hitbox appears one frame later
-- 2BBB(A)
-  - Snakes lift and do chip
-  - Does 2A in combo
-  - Ends 10 frames sooner
+- 4A changed to be a teleport that can teleport to either side
 - 8B
   - Is a blockable hitgrab that is untechable
   - Adjusted to stop the "reverse bounce" from happening
-- 5A charge time changed from 10f to 8f
-- 6A lifts higher and lifts on block
-- 2A snakes
+- JB
-  - Do chip damage
+  - Does chip damage and does 4 more damage
-  - Animation changed to be the finisher of 5X
-  - If pressing 2 at startup in a combo, does 2BBB(A)
-  - Recover 5 frames faster
-  - Damage per hit increased: 3 > 4
-- 4A changed to be a teleport that can teleport to either side
+  - Has a more steep angle
+- JA
-- JA momentum applies sooner
+  - Momentum applies sooner
-- JA snakes adjusted to do chip damage and lift
+  - Snakes adjusted to do chip damage and lift
-- JB has a more steep angle
 - JY
   - Victim subbable timing made to match Tsunade
   - Is no longer sub unsafe on hit
-- RA
-  - Changed to be a teleport into the air RKnJ position into normal fall
-  - A and B strings added
-- RA has three grabbable frames before the teleport
-- RB(B) and RB(A) both face the opponent on the follow up
 - 5Y is a side switch throw
 - 2Y is a new throw that bounces the opponent
 - JY added